MinyiZou/Angular_IN_Ionic/README.md

 > This repo uses the ionic build a cross-platform project, frontend framework uses Angular 17, iOS uses Swift 5.9.

+## How to set up an Angular Project?
+I assume you have already seen the Angular project in https://github.com/MinyiZou/Projects_IN_Angular.
+If you haven't seen it, you can check it out.
+It's a good start to learn Angular and single page application which you can just easily copy and paste the code to your project.
+I will only show you how to implement the Angular project in the Ionic project in this repository.

 ## How to set up an Ionic Project?
 - Install Node.js
 - Install Ionic CLI